Revertron/Alfis/README.md

 ```

 ### ![NixOS Logo](https://nixos.org/favicon.ico) On Nix/NixOS
-`nix-shell` in this repo and then run `cargo build` and `cargo install` after you have entered the shell.
+`nix-shell` in this repo and then run `cargo build --release` and `cargo install` after you have entered the shell.

 ## Installation